The Coves Flying Carnival takes off!

 All aircraft types are welcomed to visit for the day, as long as they abide by the Coves Aero Club rules, approach procedures and the indemnity requirements laid out on this page (being uploaded shortly), or available from firstname.lastname@example.org.

-All arriving aircraft must complete their arrival and indemnity forms by no later than the 5th of April, to gain access to our private airfield.
-Please email all forms confirming your understanding and possession of the rules of the day to The Coves Aero club chairman.
-JP Fourie, at email@example.com.
+All arriving aircraft must complete their arrival and indemnity forms by no later than 5 of April 2019, to gain access to our private airfield.
+Please email all forms confirming your understanding and possession of the rules of the day to The Coves Aero Club’s Chairman, JP Fourie, at email@example.com.

 Follow us on social media